ONSdigital/cell-key-perturbation-R/documentation/Method_Specification_cell_key_perturbation_R.md

 SML integration of ONSdigital/cell-key-perturbation-R (github.com)](https://github.com/ons-sml/cell-key-perturbation-R)

-R version can be accessed via (...to be added...) using the following code to
+R version can be accessed via Artifactory using the following code to
 import:

-(...code to be added...)

 ```
+install. packages(“cellkeyperturbation”)

 library(cellkeyperturbation)
 ```